thomasgladwin/lebab/README.md

 # lebab
 Send markers via USB and an Arduino for psychophysiological experiments.
-The current version is very basic and shouldn't be used if time precision is necessary - there's at least a 5 ms uncertainty.
-Good enough for some purposes though.

 # Hardware
 An Arduino or clone; I used an Elegoo Nano.
 This included the USB cable and header pins.
 Breadboard and jumper wires for prototyping, with a LED and resistor for testing.
 Lab-specific cables.

 # Software for the Arduino
 The Processing code to be uploaded to the Arduino is in lebab.ino.
 What this does is check whether a character representing a digit from ‘0’ to ‘7’ is sent via USB to the Arduino.
 If so, the corresponding digital pin is set to HIGH for 5 ms. The characters ‘1’ through ‘8’ are mapped to digital pins 12 through 5.
 Note that if you take an Arduino Nano and attach it to the top of a breadboad via header pins, its digital pins 12 through 5 are connected to lines 1 (the top line) down to 8.

 This allows you to control pins from task presentation software such as EPrime or Presentation (see below).
+You can test things via the Serial Monitor.

 The Arduino’s ground and the digital pins can be attached to further cables as desired, such as a BNC cable or DB25 parallel port.